-We mail a pre-course study guide to students two to four weeks before the course starts.
+We mail a pre-course study guide to students two to four weeks before the course starts, and mail you the text book.
 Students should complete the assigned reading, case studies, study guide, and tests prior to the on-site class.

 On-site instruction reinforces and expands on the knowledge acquired prior to arrival.
 Daytime training focuses on wilderness and rescue scenarios and practical skills.
 Evenings are reserved for study and assignments.

 Expect rescue scenarios with made-up victims and simulated wounds to prepare you for back country emergencies.
 Sessions may be videotaped for enhanced learning.

 The Five-Day WFR course has been subject to five years of development and testing.
 The pilot courses have been well received and very effective.
 However, we do need to emphasize that conscientious preparation is essential for success.
 This is not a short-cut version of our standard course.

 Wilderness Medical Associates International provides all teaching materials at no additional cost.
 The WMAI textbook, case studies workbook, field guide, lecture notes, and handouts are included.
 WMAI’s textbook, Wilderness and Rescue Medicine, is included in the package mailed prior to course start.

 - satisfactory performance on homework assignments and written quizzes,